 For as long as humanity knows itself, surviving in the wilderness was always a number one challenge and priority.
 Humans were always determined to overcome whatever difficulties piled on their trail through the wild – and then shared their inspiring stories.

-I have gathered here 20 of the best and most amazing wilderness survival stories, about real people who faced injuries, cold, starvation, dehydration, loss of navigation, and death.
+I have gathered here 20 of the best and most amazing and incredible wilderness survival stories, about real people who faced injuries, cold, starvation, dehydration, loss of navigation, and death.
 And yet they lived to tell the tale of their bravery.
 I think that there is a lot we can learn from them.

 This famous survival story is not for those with a weak stomach.
 Aron Ralston experienced a climbing accident, and as a result he was stuck between boulders and had to amputate his own hand.
 He was later portrayed by James Franco in a well-known movie, “127 Hours”.